When a new toy line becomes successful, there are usually a bunch of cheaper copies created

 turned their body, they had new fashions but included no cassette.

-The third set of dolls included the four female dolls:
+The third set of dolls included Barbie

 "Barbie and the Sensations"